What to Expect at Holy Wisdom Orthodox Church

 Those

-wishing to be members are received as catechumens (learners), and
+wishing to become Orthodox Christians are received as catechumens

-usually spend a period of time attending the services and learning the
+(learners).
+They will spend a period of time attending the services

-Faith.
-When deemed ready to make a lifetime commitment to Jesus and
+deemed ready to make a lifetime commitment to Jesus and His Body, the

-His Body, the Orthodox Church, they are Baptized in water and
+Orthodox Church, they are Baptized in water, Chrismated (“Confirmed”)

-are full members of the worldwide Orthodox Church which presently
+are members of the worldwide Orthodox Church which presently comprises

 |